diy/jquery-emojiarea/README.md

 });
 ```

 For a basic set of emojis, see "packs/basic".
-If you have a really rad set and would like to share, please fork this and submit a pull request!

-### CSS / Skinning
+## CSS / Skinning

 See [jquery.emojiarea.css](https://github.com/diy/jquery-emojiarea/blob/master/jquery.emojiarea.css) for the few fundamental CSS styles needed for this to work.